 - Many people find this course difficult.
-I believe that if you work at it steadily, not just last-minute, you can do well without suffering. - The course can be very rewarding from (for some of you) no programming skill to real confidence and ability to make computer do cool stuff for you. - Attend class, do your own work, read, think carefully (super valuable before sitting at a keyboard and typing), work hard on the homeworks.
+I believe that if you work at it steadily, not just last-minute, you can do well without suffering. - The course can be very rewarding from (for some of you) no programming skill to real confidence and ability to make computer do cool stuff for you. - Come to class, do your own work, read and think (very valuable before sitting keyboard programming), work hard on the homeworks.
 If you do the homeworks well, the exams will take care of themselves.